Verizon/knobs/usage.md

   	Required(ClassPathResource("subfolder/foo.cfg")))
 ```

-Classpath resources are always immutable.
-They can technically be reloaded, but this generally does not serve any use what-so-ever as the file that is being loaded exists inside the application JAR so is a fixed entity at deploy time.
+Classpath resources are immutable and aren't intended to be reloaded in the general case.
+You can technically reload them, but this has no effect unless you're using a custom ClassLoader or employing some classpath tricks.
+Usually the classpath resource will exist inside your application JAR at deployment time and won't change at runtime.

 ## File Resources

 `File` resources are probably the most common type of resource you might want to interact with.
-Here's an example:
+Here's a simple example of loading an immutable configuration from a file:

 ```
 import java.io.File